 Why do I need a referral from my Vet?

 It is important to obtain a medical history for your pet to help us develop a complete therapy plan.
 We also like to keep your primary Veterinarian updated on what therapy plan we will be initiating for your pet and the progress of the therapy, so they can continue to use traditional medicine to support our plan.
 A referral form can be downloaded from the contact page

 Do you sell slings and other related therapeutic equipment and supplies?

 Yes, we carry slings, heat packs, and supplements.
-We also can help with selection, measurement, and fitting for various other mobility assistance products such as harnesses, booties, toe-grips, braces, prosthetics, and carts.
+We also can help with selection, measurement, and fitting for various other mobility assistance products such as harnesses, booties, toe-grips, custom braces, prosthetics, and carts.

 Can I stay with my pet during therapy?

 Of course, we encourage owner involvement in their pet's therapy.
 We offer individual appointments where owners are asked to stay and participate or day board therapy where your pet will have one or more aspects of therapy scheduled throughout the day while they are here with us.
 Some dogs are actually more comfortable and focused on their therapy when their owners are not present at all times, and we’ll discuss options with you as they come up.

 Thera-Vet… Compassionate care because our heart is in it!